wattsjake/ece3710-notes/docs/source/project.rst

 c. **Requirements:** Invaders with a height of 6-8 pixels and width of 10 pixels for front row and narrower for back row

+Score
+*****
+.. _score:

+a. **Test Procedure:** Play the game and check to see if a 4-digit score is displayed.

+b. **Observations:** A 4-digit score is displayed.

+c. **Requirements:** The system shall continually display a 4-digit score that tallies the number of aliens destroyed by the current player.

+Initial Start
+*************
+.. _initial_start:

+a. **Test Procedure:** Press the start button and check to see if the game starts.
+Verify the score is set to zero and an initial wave of alien attackers shall commence.

+b. **Observations:** When the start button was pressed the game started.
+The score was set to zero and an initial wave of alien attackers commenced.

+c. **Requirements:** When the start button is pressed, the score shall be set to zero and an initial wave of alien attackers shall commence (see #9, below).

+Initial Display
+***************
+.. _initial_display:

+a. **Test Procedure:** Press the start button and check to see if the display shows the laser cannon and 2 rows of 8 alien space invaders.

+b. **Observations:** When the start button was pressed the display showed the laser cannon and 2 rows of 8 alien space invaders.

+c. **Requirements:** At the beginning of each wave, the display shall show (a) the laser cannon (at the bottom of the screen), and (b) 2 rows of 8 alien space invaders (arrayed on the left side of the screen).
+On the initial wave, the invaders shall be as far from the laser cannon as possible.

+Battle
+******
+.. _battle:

+a. **Test Procedure:** Press the start button and check to see if the invaders move to the right, firing lasers at random.
+When the invaders reach the side of the display, they shall move 8 pixels closer to the laser cannon and reverse direction.

+b. **Observations:** When the start button was pressed the invaders moved to the right, firing lasers at random.
+When the invaders reached the side of the display, they moved 8 pixels closer to the laser cannon and reversed direction.

+c. **Requirements:** Once the battle begins, the formation of invaders shall move to the right, firing lasers at random.
+When the invaders reach the side of the display, they shall move 8 pixels closer to the laser cannon and reverse direction.

 Conclusion